It is the ultimate truth that lies at the heart of creation."

 "What you seek is seeking you!"

 The second book was another small tome, The Wisdom of Gandhi.
 Deeply touched by Dr. Martin Luther King, Jr. and the Civil Rights Movement, I had read that Dr. King had been deeply touched by Gandhi.
 That was good enough for me.
-Poking my nose into that one immediately brought forth another 20% of that week's allocated "mad money", and set the tenor and tone of my life's political activism and engaged spirituality.
+Poking my nose into that book immediately brought forth another 20% of that week's allocated "mad money", and set the tenor and tone of my life's political activism.

-It was only today, after an interesting experience yesterday evening, that I remembered that there was a third book I bought that afternoon.
+It was only today, after a powerful experience yesterday evening, that I remembered that there was a third book I bought that afternoon.

 The First Reminder, as translated by Chogyam Trungpa is: "Maintain an awareness of the preciousness of human life."
-The teachings about this slogan are seen as support for a deep personal contemplation of the truth presented.
+The teachings about this slogan are seen as support for a deep personal contemplation.
 This contemplation, when taken to Heart, can change everything.
-Experiencing the Preciousness of Life is a wonderful gift.
+Actually experiencing the Preciousness of Life is a wonderful gift.

 The phrase "how sweet it is" had emerged from childhood memories of the comedian Jackie Gleason and his sketch character Ralph Kramden, whose bumbling bravado, macho working class egotism, and perpetual scheming to inflate his bank account (or his ego) would invariably create some sort of mayhem in the world of The Honeymooners each week.
 It was generally his wife Alice, a rock solid paragon of patience and unflinching assertiveness (usually delivered with razor sharp sarcasm), who, with arms crossed and toes tapping, would finally rein Ralph in and save the day.
 "How sweet it is", was Ralph's reoccurring exclamation of gratitude for Alice and the life they shared.